CRUD Operations

 find

 Fetch multiple records matching criteria.
+Where keys accept both plain ("name") and table-prefixed ("users.name") forms.

-const users = await User.find({ where: { status: 'active' } });
+const users = await sql.from(User).find({ where: { status: "active" } });

-const usersWithNameAndEmail = await User.find({
+const usersWithNameAndEmail = await sql.from(User).find({

 select: ["name", "email"],

-}); // { name: string, email: string }[]
+}); // { name: string; email: string }[]

 findOne